An Easy Guide to the CONCATENATE Google Sheets Function

 =CONCAT(val1, val2)

 Here, the val1 parameter defines the first value in the sequence, and val2 represents the value following the val1 parameter.
-You may spot the difference instantly as this function only allows you to have two parameters, making it equivalent to the & operator.
+You may spot the difference instantly as this function only allows you to have two parameters, making it equivalent to the ampersand (&) operator.

-The CONCATENATE formula is more complex than the CONCAT formula as it will allow more flexibility if you don’t wish to combine the data in a different format in the cells.
+The CONCATENATE formula is more complex than the CONCAT formula as it will allow more flexibility if you don’t want to combine the data in a different format in the cells.
 CONCAT won’t allow you to add spaces or additional text.
 In contrast, CONCATENATE will allow you to add more than two parameters and additional characters.
+That’s super handy when you want to work with names and addresses.

 For example, if you wanted to join the text strings in A1 and B1 and add a space in between, you could do so with a formula like this: